ydb242/cortx-motr/doc/dev/addb_probe/README.md

 4|-1|4|5982|meta
 ```

-And after execution of META relation, it can be plotted:
+And after addition of META relation, it can be plotted:
 ```
 $ python3 req_timelines.py -p 4 -1 -e 1 --db m0play.db.4
 ```